-Issued date: 07/28/20
+Issued date: 05/07/21

-On July 23, 2020, the Secretary of Health and Human Services ("HHS"), Alex Azar, declared the Public Health Emergency, scheduled to end on July 25, 2020, will once again be extended for an additional 90 days and as a result, numerous temporary benefit plan changes remain in effect.
+The COVID-19 pandemic Public Health Emergency, scheduled to expire on April 21, 2021, was renewed.
+This will once again extend the period for an additional 90 days and as a result, numerous temporary benefit plan changes will remain in effect.